 How To Apply

-Applicants should be one of the following:
+As an undergraduate, you should also be one of the following:

 Method of Adjudication

-- Research Scholarships will not be awarded for work that will form a substantial part of the student's undergraduate degree work.)
+- Research Scholarships will not be awarded for work that will form a substantial part of your undergraduate degree work

 There are number of external organisations offering similar schemes and funding.